FireStarW/sweetHud/README.txt

 IV HUD
 ZimHud
 CBHUD - bowswer5 edit
+Punchy's Loadout Background Mod
+As well as my own things

-these cvars need to be set as follows for the hud to work properly or else you will experience clipping as medic: tf_hud_target_id_offset -35
+this cvar needs to be set as follows or else you will experience clipping as medic: tf_hud_target_id_offset -35

-Parts changed compared to vanilla EVE hud:
-Main Menu
-Loading Screen
-Scoreboard
-Backpack UI (Q and E are shortcut keys)
-Loadout
-team select
-class select

-When cl_hud_minmode is set to 1 (keep in mind I did this kinda lazily so item charge meters aren't repositioned) Health and Ammo (including Bison,Cow Mangler, and Pomson) stickybomb/loose cannon/huntsman meters
-Medigun meters
-Engy Metal
-Scoreboard
-winpanel (including arena)

 Hidden Functionality:
 In the backpanel ui, the "q" key is a shortcut to the back button and the "e" key is a shortcut to closing